Charging Cable Repair Service

 NOTE: If possible, before considering repair, having first ensured that all the (damaged) car-side plug pins are individually protected with tape and that the car is not connected, plug in the 13A plug of the pEVSE in question to the mains and see what the LED status lights do on the pEVSE’s control box.

 Usually, if the unit indicates some sort of fault, it is likely that the electronics inside the box are defective and thus the unit is irreparable.
-If the cable is otherwise in good condition (... ask yourself if you would buy it, second hand and working, for £150?), you may consider posting it to me for spares whereupon I will pay you £25 for your trouble.
 If the unit is a Duosida brand, then I carry complete new control units and can replace the faulty one for a fee of £120 (see ‘Cable Repair Options‘ drop-down menu below).
 I can do the same to non-Duosida pEVSEs by replacing the original control box with a brand new Duosida one.
 This does not affect its functionality and the Duosida box is about 1/2 the size and weight of most OEM pEVSEs.

 Case 5 - Type 1 Plug: Latch Damage - The latch in a type 1 plug has become damaged either through corrosion of the old-style metal latch or the end of the latch has been bent due to being dropped causing the dimension ‘A’ in the photo below to reduce.
 Normally, in the latter case, the damage can be easily repaired by filing away some of the latch material from the inside of the ‘nose’ of the latch (at point ‘B’ in the photo)...